 After your “relaxing” day of biking, drive over to the Kolob Canyon’s Visitors Center.
 The Kolob Canyon’s Visitor Center is a 45 minute drive from Springdale, plan accordingly.
 The best hike in this area of Zion National Park is the Timbercreek Overlook Trail.
 It’s a short 1 mile hike, takes about 30 minutes, and is perfect for sunset photos.
 If you’re way to tired by this point and don’t think you can hike Timbercreek Overlook, that’s fine.
 It’s not a “must do” in my opinion but it is a nice hike if you’re still searching for more adventure.

 Hopefully your Zion National Park Trip will be full of amazing memories and adventures!
-Be sure to follow along for updates on the rest of our 10 day Utah Trip!!
+Be sure to follow along for updates on the rest of our Utah Road Trip!!